athensresearch/ClojureFam/README.md

   - [re-frame examples](https://github.com/day8/re-frame/tree/master/examples) and [re-frame-10x TodoMVC](https://github.com/day8/re-frame-10x/tree/master/examples/todomvc).
 Clone and actually modify these apps!
   - Real-world projects: [conduit](https://github.com/jacekschae/conduit), [status.im](https://github.com/status-im/status-react), [Blue Genes](https://github.com/intermine/bluegenes)
   - Build something of your own!
 Pomodoro timer, calculator, etc. Projects from previous learners: [Pomato](https://github.com/itsrainingmani/pomato) & [Hail-the-wheel](https://github.com/alaq/hail-the-wheel).
-- cljs-devtools
-  - Even though we are compiling from ClojureScript to JavaScript, we can still leverage the awesomeness of Chrome DevTools!
-(Sorry Firefox people, it doesn't work as well.)
-You can set breakpoints _in_ ClojureScript from the source tab and jump to code where errors have been thrown, just like in JavaScript!
-But also, you can print ClojureScript data.
-[Check it out](https://github.com/binaryage/cljs-devtools).
-  - cljs-devtools, re-frame-10x, and the REPL will be invaluable not just for debugging your program, but also for interacting with, tinkering with, and reasoning about your program while you code.
 - DataScript: DataScript is a database engine for the frontend.
 It is a port of an actual backend database, Datomic.
 The query language DataScript and Datomic are written is Datalog.
 Like SQL, DataLog is a declarative, logical programming language.
 Unlike SQL, it leverages set-logic, which makes for very flexible queries such as recursive queries and reverse lookups.
 Similarly, DataScript and Datomic are very flexible engines with flexible schemas.
 All of this plays into the graph database that Roam/Athens is built off of.
 Indeed, it may be the secret sauce of this whole thing!
   - [Datascript and Datomic: Data Modeling for Heroes - Mark Bastian](https://www.youtube.com/watch?v=tV4pHW_WOrY)
   - [clojureD 2019: "How to Graph Your Data" by Paula Gearon](https://www.youtube.com/watch?v=tbVwmFBnfo4)